-This policy applies to all CIT staff including full time, part time, casual and contract employees, and other persons travelling at the Institute’s expense for official purposes.
+This policy applies to all CIT staff including full time, part time, casual and contract employees and other people travelling at CIT’s expense for official purposes.

-3.1 All Institute travel must be undertaken in accordance with the principles set out below and in the associated CIT Travel Procedure.
+3.1 All CIT travel must be undertaken in accordance with the principles set out below and in accordance with the CIT Travel Procedures.

-3.5 Travel should be undertaken only where it is the most effective and efficient means of achieving a particular objective.
+3.3 Travel should be undertaken only where it is the most effective and efficient means of achieving a particular business objective.

-3.6 All travel must be planned so as to obtain the best fares and rates in accordance with the Public Sector Management Standard 2006 Part 7.1 - Travel - domestic and international.
-This is in accordance with the Public Section Management Standards 2016, Section 113.
+3.4 All travel must be suitably planned to ensure that the best fares and rates are obtained in accordance with the Public Sector Management Standard 2006 Part 7.1 - Travel - domestic and international.
+This is in accordance with Section 113 of the Public Section Management Standards 2016.

-3.7 All travel is to be approved under the relevant delegations prior to booking the travel.
-No person is permitted to approve his/her own travel or reimbursement of their travel expenses.
+3.6 All travel is to be approved under the relevant delegations prior to booking the travel.
+No person is permitted to approve their own travel or approve reimbursement of their own travel expenses.

-3.8 Prior written approval must be obtained from CIT's Chief Executive Officer (CEO) for all official travel undertaken by non CIT travellers.
+3.7 Prior written approval must be obtained from the Executive Director Corporate Services for all official travel undertaken by non-CIT employee travellers.

-3.10 Overseas Commercial Allowance (OsCA) payment must be approved prior to the staff member travelling overseas.
+3.9 An Overseas Commercial Allowance (OsCA) payment must be approved prior to a staff member travelling overseas.

-3.11 Whilst travelling care must be taken to ensure all meal and incidental expenses are reasonable.
+3.11 Whilst travelling, care must be taken to ensure that all meal and incidental expenses are necessary and reasonable.

-3.12 Original valid tax invoices (for GST applicable items) or receipts are to be retained and attached to reimbursement claims.
+3.12 Original invoices or receipts are to be retained and as applicable, attached to reimbursement claims.